Beginning at sundown on the ninth of Av, our Jewish friends engage in the 24-hour fast of Tisha B’Av.

 A thousand years later, the Babylonians besieged Jerusalem and then razed the city in 586 BC.
 With the city conquered, the inhabitants were taken into captivity and the Temple was completely destroyed.
 The traditional date for the destruction of Solomon’s Temple occurred on the 9th of Av.

 Similarly in AD 70, the Romans destroyed the city of Jerusalem, demolished the Second Temple and then, burned it.
-Once again, the tragedy fell on the 9th of Av.
+The tragedy fell on the 9th of Av.

 Although commemoration of Tisha B’Av focuses primarily on the destruction of the two Jewish Temples, other calamities are also remembered on this day of profound mourning.